RPetitmay/vpn-setup/README.md

 - Azure Subscription/Azure Account(Portal) created
 - Resource Group created within your Azure portal
 - Windows 10 Virtual Machine(Windows) created within your Azure portal with the resource group you've created previously
-- Linux Virtual Machine(Ubuntu) created within your Azure portal within the resource group <strong>*When creating the linux VM(Ubuntu),under the Networking tab,  make sure to select the same Virtual Network as the one you used for the Windows VM(windows-vm-vnet).
-If it doesn't appear as an option to be selected, refresh page*</strong>